csiro-data-school/python/_episodes/07-for_loops.md

 ~~~
 {: .language-python}

-Our example depmonstrates all the parts of a `for` loop:
+Our example depmonstrates all the parts of this general `for` loop form:

 > ~~~
 > word = 'oxygen'